Na Péisteanna

 Péisteanna ”(fabulous) beasts, reptiles, monsters; worms”

-The race is also known by an alternative modern name, shown in singular and plural below:
+The race is also known by an alternative modern name:

 Ollphéist (gs.
 Ollphéist, pl.
 Ollphéisteanna) “Serpent, (serpentine) monster”